Merian family: Frankfurt sub-branch

 In 1624 the Swiss-born engraver Matthäus Merian (a descendant of the younger line) took over the Frankfurt publishing house of his father-in-law Johann Theodor de Bry, and in 1626 he acquired Frankfurt citizenship.
-After his death in 1650 two of his sons, Matthäus Merian the Younger and Caspar, built up the publishing house under the name Matthäus Merian Seel.
+His daughter Maria Sibylla Merian became a wlll respected illustrator.
+After the death of Matthäus Merian in 1650, two of his sons, Matthäus (the Younger) and Caspar, built up the publishing house under the name Matthäus Merian Seel.
 In 1687 the publishing house was inherited by a third generation family member, Johann Matthäus Merian (1659-1716), the second son of Matthäus the Younger.
 Johann's elder brother Carl Gustav Merian was later elevated to the nobility by the Elector of Mainz and appointed to the Privy Council.
 After Johann's death in 1716 the company was led by his niece Charlotte Maria Merian (1691-1729) until its dissolution in 1727.
-The Frankfurt family line died with the painter Carl Matthäus Merian (1705-1770), a great-grandson of Matthäus Merian the Elder.
+The Frankfurt family line died with the painter Carl Matthäus Merian (1705-1770), a great-grandson of Matthäus Merian (the Elder).
 The family name is remembered today in Frankfurt's Merianstrasse and Merianplatz, and in Merian School in Nordend.